nualagr/dargan-health-foods/README.md

 the product if they so wish.

 Dargan's website aims to provide the company with a robust ordering system that can be updated in real time.
-Dargan's website superusers can easily add or remove products so that their website accurately reflects the products available.
+Dargan's website superusers can easily add, remove or discontinue products so that their website accurately reflects the products available.

 Social networking sites are a great place for spreading the word about deals, events and other promotions.
 Dargan Health Food website allows the business to increase